Es gibt nichts Gutes, außer: Man tut es

 Erich Kästner is one of Germany’s most wonderful authors.
 He wrote classics like “Emil and the Detectives” and “Lottie and Lisa”.
 His books were banned by the Nazis (he witnessed the burning of his own books in Berlin).
 His publisher, Heinz Maschler founded Atrium Publishers in Zürich in 1935 to keep Kästner’s books in print.

 “Es gibt nichts Gutes” is a collection of Kästners aphorism, first published in 1950.
-A new edition with 43 drawings by Christoph Niemann was just released.
+A new edition with 43 drawings by Christoph Niemann was released 2015.

 The drawings were subject of a solo show at Gallery Max Hetzler.
 Read a review of the show on Art Observed.